-Source: CRS analysis of the HEA, as amended, President's budget FY2022, and respective appropriations measures.
+Source: CRS analysis of the HEA, as amended, U.S. Department of Education Budget Tables, and respective appropriations measures.

 Notes: Totals may not add due to rounding.
 TBD = to be determined.
 SSAN = Such sums as necessary.
 In effect, this means the amount of mandatory appropriations that will be necessary to fully fund the add-on award amount specified in the HEA for a given year.
 In other words, mandatory funding has been available to support the add-on amount beginning in FY2010 onward permanently, but the amount required in each year is indefinite and cannot be reported until the add-on amount is determined and all funds are disbursed to eligible students.